cassmastern/lers-sandbox/docs/aws-gcp-azure.md

-# Cloud Architecture Comparisons
+# Architecture Comparisons: AWS, GCP, Azure

-Below are simplified, high-level architectures of AWS, GCP, and Azure.
+Below are descriptions of AWS, GCP, and Azure architectures at a reasonably high level (to avoid vertigo).

 **Legend for the diagrams**